naoshibaikyu/cyborgresistance/halloween.md

 AstroZombieg: You suck the fun out of everything, don't you?

-%The Astro Zombieg gets even closer!
+WitchArrietty: Hey, just curious...
+How long is a robot zombie life anyways?

-AstroZombieg: Brrraaaiiiinnnnssss-
+AstroZombieg: ...

-WitchArrietty: Hey, how long is a robot zombie life anyways?
+WitchArrietty: ...

 AstroZombieg: ...